kariorth1/LIS-545-Final-Term-Project/README.md

 ## Metadata Files

-These are four XML metadata files for the XLSX data files.
-They are structured according to the Darwin Core standard.
+These are four metadata files for the XLSX data files.
+They are in XML format and structured according to the Darwin Core standard.
 More information about the Darwin Core standard can be found here: https://dwc.tdwg.org/.
 - ActiveSpaceMetadata
 - BehaviorModelsMetadata
 - DepthDataMetadata